percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 All those template requirements are subset of Kubernetes CR objects that are supported by operators and kubernetes addons (such as special annotations).

-To define similar properties for different like environments, clusters, namespaces, templates could also have different visibility:
+To define similar properties for different environments, clusters, namespaces - templates could also have different visibility:
 - namespace
 - environment
 - cluster